Hattie Jacques: Return to Carry On: 1967–1974

 Two further Carry On films followed for Jacques in 1972: Carry On Matron, for which she was engaged in the title role, and Carry On Abroad, as Floella, the fiery Spanish cook at a half-finished hotel.
-For the latter work Jacques's spent only a week filming her scenes.
+For the latter work Jacques spent only a week filming her scenes.
 During post-production, the film's insurers became concerned about Jacques's deteriorating health.
 In a letter to the series producer Peter Rogers, they expressed their reluctance to insure her on set in any future film.
-(Note: Her last film would be Carry On Dick in 1974, where she appeared as Martha Hoggett.)
+(Note: Her last film would be Carry On Dick in 1974, in which she appeared as Martha Hoggett.)

 During the course of 1972 Jacques co-starred in the first series of Sykes, in which she played Hattie Sykes, "the wide-eyed, less-knowing but remarkably patient sister-cum-mother-figure"; (Note: Sykes was an extension to the earlier series Sykes and a....
 In total there were seven series and two Christmas specials of Sykes, ending in November 1979.) at its height, Sykes had 17 million viewers.
 In February 1972 Jacques was at home with her son Robin to watch Le Mesurier win the British Academy of Film and Television Arts "Best Television Actor" award for his portrayal of a "boozy British aristocrat ... who became a spy for the Soviets" in Dennis Potter's television play Traitor.
 Jacques cried when her ex-husband won the award, and divulged to her son that she "wasn't crying out of professional resentment or even envy about Joan Le Mesurier ... but from an unhappiness that, through her own actions, she lost John or there was now no-one with whom to spend her life".